gevaertlab/AMARETTO/README.md

 * The RUNNING_AMARETTO_EXAMPLE folder contains an example R script for a typical AMARETTO analysis.
 Please try!
 * [*Introduction to AMARETTO*](https://nbviewer.jupyter.org/github/gevaertlab/AMARETTO/blob/develop/files/AMARETTO_vignette.pdf) provides a comprehensive example of the AMARETTO workflow with detailed  explanations of each function.</br>
 * Detailed information on `AMARETTO` package functions can be obtained in the help files.
 For example, to view the help file for the function `AMARETTO` in a R session, use `?AMARETTO`.

-## Introduction

-This repository contains the code accompanying the manuscript ["Module analysis captures pancancer genetically and epigenetically deregulated cancer driver genes for smoking and antiviral response"](https://www.sciencedirect.com/science/article/pii/S2352396417304723).
-We have developed an algorithm called AMARETTO to identify pancancer driver genes.
-AMARETTO integrates pancancer DNA copy number, DNA methylation, and gene expression data into modules to identify pancancer driver genes.

-The algorithm:
-* Step 1 identifies candidate cancer driver genes with tumor-specific DNA copy number or DNA methylation alterations compared to normal tissue.
-We used GISTIC to identify significantly and recurrently deleted or amplified regions in the genome.
-Similarly, we used MethylMix to identify recurrently hyper- or hypomethylated genes.
-* Step 2 identifies cancer driver genes by modeling the relationship between (epi)genomic and transcriptomic data on an individual gene basis.
-* Step 3 uses the cancer driver genes identified from Step 2 and takes a global approach by dissecting global gene expression data into modules of co-expressed genes.
-Each module also has an associated regulatory program that connects the cancer driver genes from Step 1 with their downstream targets.
-This regulatory program is modeled using linear regression with elastic net regularization.

-AMARETTO supports downloading and processing TCGA data from [Firehose](https://gdac.broadinstitute.org/).

 ## References